AI Architect Walkthrough

 This becomes the instruction set your LLM will follow to generate the full application.

 Visual Studio Code gives you the flexibility to work with a variety of LLMs, not just one.
-Depending on the extensions you install, you can choose from models like OpenAI, Gemini, Claude, Copilot, and others.
+Depending on the extensions you install, you can choose from models like OpenAI, Gemini, Claude and others.

-To get started, you’ll need to create a new empty folder (without any spaces in the name) and set your LLM to Plan Mode.
+To get started, you’ll need to create a new empty folder and set your LLM to Plan Mode.
 Starting in Plan Mode is important because it helps to ensure the LLM is going to build what you want it to build.

 Paste the exported prompt directly into the chat window.
 It will plan the project and present the plan to you.
 When you are happy, Proceed with implementation and it will create files, and set up the app.